Running genoPlotR from a command-line interface

 Instead of showing all BLAST results, we can filter them using

-taking only the best hit per query (besthit
+taking only the best hit per query (besthit), or only

 generated, as the best hits for the BLAST results in 1 direction now